-The practice nurse used Patient Group Directions (PGDs) to administer vaccines and other medicines that had been produced in line with legal requirements and national guidance.
-PGDs are written instructions for the supply or administration of medicines to groups of patients who may not be individually identified before presentation for treatment.
-We saw the practice nurse had received appropriate training to administer vaccines referred to under a PGD.
+The nurse practitioner used Patient Group Directions (PGDs) to administer vaccines and other medicines that had been produced in line with legal requirements and national guidance.
+The health care assistant administered flu vaccines using Patient Specific Directions (PSDs) that had been produced by the prescriber.
+We saw evidence that nurses and the health care assistant had received appropriate training and been assessed as competent to administer the medicines referred to either under a PGD or in accordance with a PSD from the prescriber.